Preserving Expert-Level Privacy in Offline Reinforcement Learning: INTRODUCTION

+\begin{itemize} \item We identify and formalize the problem of offline RL with expert-level privacy and motivate it with practical examples.
+We also explain the inadequacy of prior algorithms in this setting.

+\item We provide \textit{practical algorithms} for offline RL with strong expert-level privacy guarantees.
+In contrast with prior approaches which use noisy statistics of the data in offline RL~\citep{qiao2024offline} or rely on very strict assumptions like tabular settings or linear function approximators~\citep{wang2019privacy}, limiting real-world applicability, we remove these constraints, supporting any gradient-based offline RL algorithm with general function approximators and continuous state spaces.

+\item DP-SGD \citep{abadi2016dp} is the go-to method today for privately training gradient-based general function approximators.
+We adapt DP-SGD for expert-level privacy as a natural baseline in our problem setting.
+Our algorithm identifies a subset of the data which can be used in learning without any added noise, and significantly improves upon the DP-SGD baseline since it \textit{selectively adds noise to gradients only where it is needed}, unlike DP-SGD which uniformly noises all gradient updates.
+We evaluate our algorithm on standard RL benchmarks, and discuss the results in Section \ref{sec:expt}. \end{itemize}

-\mypar{Our algorithm} Our algorithm proceeds in two stages.
-The first is a data filtering stage that produces a set of trajectory prefixes, which can be used in training without any further noise addition, in a privacy-preserving manner.
-The intuition for this set is that it is quite likely to occur across many experts, and hence using it in training does not violate the privacy of an individual expert.
-The second part of the algorithm is to run DP-Stochastic Gradient Descent (DP-SGD)\footnote{DP-SGD is to an SGD based approach where gradients coming from individual experts are clipped, and appropriate Gaussian noise is added to ensure DP.}~\citep{song2013sgd,bassily2014private}, but with parameters adapted for expert-level privacy on the remainder of the trajectories.
-For the first filtering part, we use a variant of sparse vector technique for privacy accounting \citep{dwork2014dp}.
-Once this set of trajectory prefixes is obtained, which we call $D^{\Pi}_{stable}$, for the remainder of the trajectories $D^{\Pi}\setminus D^{\Pi}_{stable}$ we run DP-SGD.
-Our empirical results strongly show that combining steps one and two of the algorithm described above, performs better than either of them individually.
+\mypar{Our Algorithm} Our algorithm proceeds in two stages; see Figure \ref{fig:main}.
+The first is a data filtering stage that produces a set of trajectory prefixes (denoted $D^{\Pi}_{stable}$), using a variant of the Sparse Vector Technique (SVT) for privacy accounting \citep{dwork2014dp}, that can be used in training without any further noise addition, in a privacy-preserving manner.
+The intuition is that members of this set are likely to occur across many experts, and hence using it in training does not violate the privacy of an individual expert.
+The second stage involves selectively running DP-Stochastic Gradient Descent (DP-SGD)\footnote{DP-SGD is to an SGD based approach where gradients coming from individual experts are clipped, and appropriate Gaussian noise is added to ensure DP.}~\citep{song2013sgd,bassily2014private,abadi2016dp}, adapted for expert-level privacy on the remainder of the trajectories, $D^{\Pi}\setminus D^{\Pi}_{stable}$.
+Our empirical results strongly show that combining both stages of the algorithm described above, performs better than either of them individually.
 The only assumption we make on the underlying offline RL algorithm is that it is gradient-based, so that we can use DP-SGD to privatize its updates.

+\mypar{Motivation} We motivate our problem setting using the case of financial portfolio management.
+Different fund managers employ proprietary and privacy-sensitive investment strategies that guide their trading decisions.
+In such a setting, treating the algorithms used by individual fund managers as expert policies and learning an expert-level private investment strategy (policy) using offline RL will be beneficial as a starting strategy for new investors and other parties that do not have specialized investment strategies.